Diphenhydramine

-Diphenhydramine (DPH) is an antihistamine and sedative mainly used to treat allergies, insomnia, and symptoms of the common cold.
-It is also less commonly used for tremor in parkinsonism, and nausea.
+Diphenhydramine, sold under the brand name Benadryl among others, is an antihistamine and sedative.
+Although generally considered sedating, diphenhydramine can cause paradoxical central nervous system stimulation in some individuals, particularly at higher doses.
+This may manifest as agitation, anxiety, or restlessness rather than sedation.
+It is a first-generation H1-antihistamine and it works by blocking certain effects of histamine, which produces its antihistamine and sedative effects.
+Diphenhydramine is also a potent anticholinergic.
+It is mainly used to treat allergies, insomnia, and symptoms of the common cold.
+It is also less commonly used for tremors in parkinsonism, and nausea.
 It is taken by mouth, injected into a vein, injected into a muscle, or applied to the skin.
 Maximal effect is typically around two hours after a dose, and effects can last for up to seven hours.

-Common side effects include sleepiness, poor coordination and an upset stomach.
-Its use is not recommended in young children or the elderly.
+Common side effects include sleepiness, poor coordination, and an upset stomach.
 There is no clear risk of harm when used during pregnancy; however, use during breastfeeding is not recommended.
-It is a first generation H1-antihistamine and ethanolamine and works by blocking certain effects of histamine, which produces its antihistamine and sedative effects.
-Diphenhydramine is also a potent anticholinergic, which means it also works as a deliriant at higher than recommended doses as a result.
-Its sedative and deliriant effects have led to some cases of recreational use and addiction.

-Diphenhydramine was first made by George Rieveschl and came into commercial use in 1946.
+It was developed by George Rieveschl and put into commercial use in 1946.
 It is available as a generic medication.
-It is sold under the brand name Benadryl, among others.
-In 2020, it was the 192nd most commonly prescribed medication in the United States, with more than 2million prescriptions.
+In 2023, it was the 294th most commonly prescribed medication in the United States, with more than 700,000 prescriptions.

+Its sedative and deliriant effects have led to some cases of recreational use.

 Medical uses

-Diphenhydramine is a first-generation antihistamine used to treat a number of conditions including allergic symptoms and itchiness, the common cold, insomnia, motion sickness, and extrapyramidal symptoms.
+Diphenhydramine is a first-generation antihistamine used to treat several conditions including allergic symptoms and itchiness, the common cold, insomnia, motion sickness, and extrapyramidal symptoms.
 Diphenhydramine also has local anesthetic properties, and has been used as such in people allergic to common local anesthetics such as lidocaine.

 Allergies

-Diphenhydramine is effective in treatment of allergies.
+Diphenhydramine is effective in the treatment of allergies.
 As of 2007, it was the most commonly used antihistamine for acute allergic reactions in the emergency department.

-By injection it is often used in addition to epinephrine for anaphylaxis, although as of 2007 its use for this purpose had not been properly studied.
+By injection, it is often used in addition to epinephrine for anaphylaxis, although as of 2007 its use for this purpose had not been properly studied.
 Its use is only recommended once acute symptoms have improved.